769 words

 • Cache smartly, artifact deliberately

-• Use rules to make your pipeline conditional and intelligent
+• Use rules to make the pipeline conditional and intelligent

-• Secrets belong in GitLab UI, not version control
+• Secrets go in the GitLab UI, never in version control

 Takeaway#

 CI/CD isn’t magic.
-It’s just engineering.
-But bad pipelines will eat your hours, your weekends, and your soul.
+It’s engineering.
+And a bad pipeline will quietly eat your hours, your weekends, and whatever’s left of your patience.

-Next step?
-Open up your .gitlab-ci.yml, rip out the duct tape, and make it battle-ready.
+Next step is simple.
+Open the .gitlab-ci.yml, tear out the duct tape, and make it battle-ready.

-And if you’re serious about leveling up your DevOps game, bookmark GitLab’s CI/CD docs — and maybe finally read them.
+And if you’re serious about getting good at this, bookmark GitLab’s CI/CD docs.
+Then go read them.

 Vladimir Mikhalev